Our Story

 - Many important tribal, sport, and commercial fisheries

-The Regional Recovery Organization
+- Our Regional Recovery Organization

-The federal Endangered Species Act requires the federal government to develop recovery plans for salmon determined to be at risk of extinction.
 The LCFRB is one of eight regional recovery areas and seven regional organizations in Washington formed to develop recovery plans and coordinate their implementation (RCW 77.85).
 Recovery regions coordinate salmon recovery efforts in partnership with the Governor’s Salmon Recovery Office.

 The Lower Columbia region extends from the mouth of the Columbia River upstream to, and including, the Little White Salmon River.

-The Habitat Lead Entity
+- Our Habitat Lead Entity